jayadevp6/selenium-nunit/readme.md

-# Getting Started with Selenium and NUnit
+# Getting Started with NUnit and CrossBrowserTesting

-Originally ported from Java's JUnit, NUnit provides a powerful platform for performing unit tests.
-Combined with the capabilities of Selenium, you can quickly start testing your web application, and including our platform, you now have hundereds of browsers at your disposal.
+Originally ported from Java's JUnit, [NUnit](https://www.nunit.org/) provides a powerful platform for performing unit tests.
+Combined with the capabilities of [Selenium](http://www.seleniumhq.org/), you can quickly start testing your web application.
+If you bring our platform into the mix, you now have hundereds of browsers at your disposal.
 Here, we'll get you started with a single NUnit test to a simple Angular ToDo application.
-We'll then move up to the point of running 4 tests in parallel for faster execution.
+We'll then move up to the point of running 2 tests in parallel for faster execution.

 For this example, I'm using Visual Studio 2015.
 Let's get started by installing some necessary dependencies.
-From NuGet, we'll install NUnit and Selenium-WebDriver.
+From NuGet, we'll install [NUnit](https://www.nuget.org/packages/NUnit/) and [Selenium-WebDriver](https://www.nuget.org/packages/Selenium.WebDriver/).
 From there, we can start putting our tests together.
 There are a couple components we'll need.
 We'll separate starting/closing our WebDriver and running our tests.
 For starting up, we can use this code to generate our WebDriver:

 ```